Residential Heavy Garbage Collection Schedule

 Appliances and Metal Items:

-Refrigerators, stoves, deep freezers, dryers, dishwashers, and humidifiers and other household appliances will be collected.
-Other metal items including empty oil tanks, empty hot water tanks, steel bath tubs, sinks and metal household radiators will also be collected.
+Other metal items, including empty oil tanks, empty hot water tanks, steel bath tubs, sinks and metal household radiators, will also be collected.

 • Appliances containing Freon will be collected separately.

 • Empty oil tanks 1140 L (250 gallons) or less in size and empty hot water tanks will be collected.
-Make sure No liquid or residue remains inside these tanks.
+Make sure no liquid or residue remains inside these tanks.

 hot water tank 2019